a-paija/Alaska-Air-Group-Financial-Report/README.md

 OpEx held at roughly **10% of revenue** since 2015.
 Cost of Revenue expanded from **56% to 86% of revenue** (1989–2025).
 Total expenses now consume **96% of revenue**, leaving a **4% operating margin**.

-**Insight:** The company has controlled SG&A costs but lost control of core delivery costs.
+**Insight:** The company has controlled SG&A (Selling, General, and Administrative) costs but lost control of core delivery costs.
 The primary profit killer is Cost of Revenue, not operating expenses.
 At 96% expense-to-revenue ratio, the company has no margin for error.

 ## Cost Efficiency Decline